Missing Column Values in the Employee Directory

 Vitextra Employee Directory web part supports two types of data source: Azure AD and User Profiles.

-In the case of using SharePoint User Profiles as a data source, some columns may be empty in details view.
+In the case of using SharePoint User Profiles as a data source, some columns may be empty in the details view.

 This guide describes the core reason if the issue and workaround to resolve it.